DPGAlliance/publicgoods-candidates/CONTRIBUTING.md

 * Alternatively, you can create and edit a new file in your computer after forking and cloning this repository:

   - Go to the [unicef/publicgoods-candidates repository on github](https://github.com/unicef/publicgoods-candidates) and click on the Fork button on the top right corner.
 A fork is a copy of a repository.
 Forking a repository allows you to freely experiment with changes without affecting the original project.
-  - Go to your own Github profile and you will see a repository named publicgoods-candidates.
+  - Go to your own Github profile and you will see a repository named `publicgoods-candidates`.
 You can now create a local copy of it on your machine by cloning the repository:
     - Using HTTPS:
     ```bash
     git clone https://github.com/<your_github_username>/publicgoods-candidates.git